apache/aurora/docs/features/sla-requirements.md

 (such as drains) will be required to get approval from the `Coordinator` before proceeding.
-The coordinator service needs to expose a HTTP endpoint, that can take a `task-key` param (`<cluster>/<role>/<env>/<name>/<instance>`) and a json body describing the task details and return a response json that will contain the boolean status for allowing or disallowing the task's removal.
+The coordinator service needs to expose a HTTP endpoint, that can take a `task-key` param (`<cluster>/<role>/<env>/<name>/<instance>`) and a json body describing the task details, force maintenance countdown (ms) and other params and return a response json that will contain the boolean status for allowing or disallowing the task's removal.

 ##### Request:
 ```javascript